tiulia/blockchain_an3/Laborator3/README.md

 ## Exercises
-1. **BonusPoints Contract** Add functions getTotalValue and getRequiredPoints and test the functions wiht an external contract.
+1. **BonusPoints Contract** Add functions getTotalValue and getRequiredPoints and test the functions with an external contract.

 ```js
 function getTotalValue(address client) external returns (uint totalValue){